 |Founded||January 29, 2014|

-Telecel Zimbabwe.
-The product offers great convenience to customers by allowing them to send money across all networks and make payments.
-When the product was launched, it was said that it was connected to Zimswitch which meant that giving it access to most banks.
-The product was launched on January 29, 2014 after other operators like Econet Wireless Zimbabwe had already introduced EcoCash
+Telecash is a mobile money transfer facility that is provided by mobile network phone operator, Telecel Zimbabwe.
+The product offered great convenience to customers by allowing them to send money across all networks and make payments.
+When the product was launched, it was said that it was connected to Zimswitch which meant that it gave access to most banks.
+The product was launched on 29 January 2014 after other operators like Econet Wireless Zimbabwe had already introduced EcoCash.

 Affordability, Interoperability and other Features